 Significant times are meant to be shared with your church family, who are waiting to support you through hospitalizations, joys, and concerns, as well as standing ready to pray upon your request.
 We invite you to use this confidential online option to report your non-emergent pastoral care needs.
-For all other pastoral care needs, you may contact Rev. Margaret Watkins, Parish Associate for Congregational Care at (214) 368-6348, ext.
+For all other pastoral care needs, you may contact Rev. Mark Brainerd, Associate Pastor for Congregational Care at (214) 368-6348, ext.
 134, or

 PHPC also has a pastor on call to assist with pastoral care needs after hours by calling (214) 368-6348 and selecting option 8.